KrisPett/chaincuet-wiki/docs/docker-kubernetes/kubernetes-production.md

 better manage resources, provide redundancy, and allow for scalability.
 The configuration of the cluster depends on the specific needs and requirements of the deployment.

+### Pod

+Pod is a running application (replica) of a deployment

+### Service

+Exposes a port for deployment (Nodeport=deployment available from outside the cluster, ClusterIp=internal communication for deployments only , Loadbalancer)

+### Daemonset

+A daemonset exposes the deployment to all nodes.
+This behavior is especially useful for deploying system-level operations across each node, such as log collectors and collecting metrics.
+E.g Ingress controller (rather than using nodeport), Prometheus Node Exporter.

+### Deployment

+A Deployment is a higher-level API object in Kubernetes that manages the desired state for Pods and ReplicaSets.

+### Replicaset

+A ReplicaSet ensures that a specified number of Pod replicas are running at any given time.
+It's often used by Deployments to handle Pod scaling and updates.

+### Statefulset

+A StatefulSet manages the deployment and scaling of a set of Pods and provides guarantees about the ordering and uniqueness of these Pods.
+It's used for stateful applications like databases.

 ### Kops resources

 []: #